jamieheald/jamieheald/README.md

 - 👨‍💻 All of my projects are available at [geminidigitalservices.co.uk](geminidigitalservices.co.uk)

-- 📝 I regularly write articles on [https://heald.hashnode.dev](https://heald.hashnode.dev)
+- 📝 I occasionally write articles on [heald.hashnode.dev](https://heald.hashnode.dev)

 - 📫 How to reach me: **jamie@geminidigitalservices.co.uk**